Since 2015, Surrey has seen a 50% rise in homelessness.

-By giving to NightShift every month as a member of Love365, you can provide vulnerable men and women with a hug, a warm meal, clothing, and access to trauma counselling, every night of the year.
+By giving to NightShift every month as a member of Love365, you can provide vulnerable men and women with a welcoming community, a warm meal, and clothing 365 nights a year, plus access to crisis counselling and emergency nursing.

 As a member of Love365, you support people like George.

 George is one of NightShift’s regulars.
 Most nights we see George at our outreach meal, helping volunteers, joining new faces for dinner and carrying on conversations with the friends he’s made over the years at NightShift.

 Born and raised in Fiji, George came to Canada when he was 16 and completed high school here.
 After graduation he joined CP Rail as a railway car mechanic.